8bitbuddhist/PixelMaestro-Studio/README.md

 TODO

 ### Saving and Loading Configurations
-You can save the current Maestro configuration to a file by clicking *File* > *Save Maestro...*.
-Likewise, you can open a Maestro configuration using *File* > *Open Maestro...*.
+You can save the current Maestro configuration to a file by clicking *File* > *Save...*.
+Likewise, you can open a Maestro configuration using *File* > *Open...*.
 This file works on any device running PixelMaestro.

 [![Support this project on Patreon](https://c5.patreon.com/external/logo/become_a_patron_button@2x.png)](https://www.patreon.com/bePatron?u=8547028)